k9mail/k9mail.app/documentation/settings/account.md

 **Note:** Currently only [APG](https://play.google.com/store/apps/details?id=org.thialfihar.android.apg) (Android Privacy Guard) is supported as crypto provider.
 Check the [APG](Manual-APG) chapter in this user manual for details on how to use it.

 ### OpenPGP Provider
 This allows you to select the crypto provider to use.
-Right now the only options are *None* and *APG*.
+Right now the only options are *None*, *APG* and *OpenKeychain*

 ### Auto-sign
 Enable this if you want to sign all messages sent with K-9 Mail.
 You will still be able to override this on a case-by-case basis in the screen to compose a message.